PennyLaneAI/qml/whatisqml.rst

 and quantum simulators and hardware to give users the power to train quantum circuits themselves.

-To find out more, visit the `PennyLane Documentation <https://pennylane.readthedocs.io/en/stable/>`_, or check out the gallery of `hands-on demonstrations <https://pennylane.ai/qml/demos.html>`_.
+To find out more, visit the `PennyLane Documentation <https://pennylane.readthedocs.io/en/stable/>`_, or check out the gallery of :doc:`hands-on demonstrations <demonstrations>`.

 .. figure:: /_static/whatisqml/jigsaw.png
     :align: center